Papua New Guinea PNG Facts

-At the 2001 census, Papua New Guinea had a population 5,190,786, of which over 75% of households were residing in traditional dwellings, indicating that over three quarters of the population still live a largely traditional life.
+At the 2001 census, Papua New Guinea had a population of 5,190,786, of which over 75% of households were residing in traditional dwellings, indicating that over three-quarters of the population still live a largely traditional life.
 There is still a considerable expatriate population of approximately 25,000.
-Western residents are almost always referred to as "expats".
+Western residents are almost always referred to as "ex-pats".
 The indigenous people are Papua New Guineans and are never referred to as natives.
-Tribal or regional names, such as Papuan, Tolai, Southern Highlander, Simbu, Huli, are also acceptable.
+Tribal or regional names, such as Papuan, Tolai, Southern Highlander, Simbu, and Huli, are also acceptable.

 Interaction between regions has been largely restricted due to the topography of the land and the diversity of languages.
 Apart from areas where traders and missionaries exerted their influence, many tiny, independent villages account for most of the traditions and cultural heritage which is preserved today.